Getting Rid of Goat Head Weeds, Seeds, and Stickers

 Fall and Winter

-Lay down pre-emergent like Surflan as a preventative.
+Lay down pre-emergent like Surflan as a preventative, or spray Epsom Salts/vinegar solution.
 Avoid plants you want to keep.

 At first sign of Goat Head, spray with weed killer with pre-emergent chemical Surflan.